-Per formance Measures 2009-2012 Performance Targets 2009-2012 а Provide information and advice to intending consent applicants about resource consent processes and requirements, in an accurate and timely way. : Respond to all enquiries within 15 working days in line with the Council's policy.
-No more than five justified complaints received annually against the accuracy of the advice given. b.
-Advise Iwi Groups on the Council's register of relevant new resource consent proposals. • Copies of consents circulated within seven days of receipt of the application.
-C. Complete the Ministry for the Environment (MfE) and Regional Councils' surveys on resource consents. • Reports completed no later than 30 September 2010. d.
-Record decisions on resource consent applications in the Council's consents database. • Monthly reports on all decisions on applications for resource consents are provided to the Council, and to the public on the Council's website. e.
+Per formance Measures 2009-2012 Per formance Targets 2009-2012 а Provide information and advice to intending consent applicants about resource consent processes and requirements, in an accurate and timely way. • Respond to all enquiries within 10 working days. b.
+Advise lwi Groups in the Council's register of relevant new resource consent proposals. • Copies of consents circulated within seven days of receipt of the application. c.
+Complete the Ministry for the Environment (MfE) and Regional Councils' surveys on resource consents. • Reports completed no later than 30 September 2010. d.
+Record decisions on resource consent applications in the Council's consents database. - Monthly reports on all decisions on applications for resource consents are provided to the Council, and to the public on the Council's website. e.
 Advise consent holders of upcoming expiry of consents. • A total of 98% of consent holders whose consents are renewable are advised at least 8 months before the expiry date.